From single-particle to many-body chaos in Yukawa--SYK: theory and a cavity-QED proposal: Chaos markers

 For the SFF, a short-time expansion of Eq.~\eqref{Eq:SFF} yields

 Imposing that the early-time evolution of two different Hamiltonians, $H$ and $H^\prime$, possibly acting on distinct Hilbert spaces, be identical requires rescaling the time coordinate as

-For rescaling the OTOC, instead of considering its direct short-time expansion, we equivalently evaluate the one of the commutator squared $C(t)$ defined in Eq.~\eqref{Eq: commutator_squared}.
+For rescaling the OTOC, instead of considering its direct short-time expansion, we equivalently evaluate the commutator squared $C(t)$ defined in Eq.~\eqref{Eq: commutator_squared}.
 For the simplified case in which $A$ and $B$ are Hermitian unitary operators and $[A,B]=0$, we obtain

 and therefore the OTOC time rescaling is given by